-Actually it is like the situation when a girl is choosing a boyfriend.
+Actually, it is like the situation when a girl is choosing a boyfriend.
 One has an ugly nose, another is round-shouldered, the other one is just stupid.
-But if you don’t like some features, it doesn’t mean that everybody don’t like them.
+But if you don’t like some features, it doesn’t mean that everybody doesn’t like them.
 Nobody is perfect.

-The situation is the same with the islands: there is no perfect island that can satisfy all your needs.
+The situation is the same as the islands: there is no perfect island that can satisfy all your needs.
 One can have a beautiful long beach, but it is located far from Male.
-Another one is much closer, but has a mediocre beach.
+Another one is much closer but has a mediocre beach.
 The other one has a great snorkeling point, but the beach there is very small, etc.

-After getting back from Maldives, nobody says (especially to friends) that their island was not perfect in Maldives.
+After getting back from the Maldives, nobody says (especially to friends) that their island was not the perfect Maldives.